Calvin Smith

 Calvin Smith (born January 8, 1961) is a former sprint track and field athlete from the United States.
 He is a former world record holder in the 100-meter sprint with 9.93 seconds in 1983 and was twice world champion over 200 metres, in 1983 and 1987.
-He became Olympic champion in the 4x100-meter relay in 1984.
+He became Olympic champion in the 4 × 100-meter relay in 1984.
 He was born in Bolton, Mississippi.

 Background

-Smith was brought up in Bolton, Mississippi and attended Sumner Hill High School in Clinton, Mississippi.
+Smith was brought up in Bolton, Mississippi, and attended Sumner Hill High School in Clinton, Mississippi.

 Smith had a dazzling collegiate career at the University of Alabama.
 Smith set the 100 metre world record on July 3, 1983 at the U.S. Olympic Festival at Colorado Springs, with a run of 9.93 seconds.
 In doing so, he broke the previous record set by Jim Hines, which had lasted for almost 15 years.
 Both Hines' and Smith's records were set at high altitude.

-At the inaugural Athletics World Championships in 1983, Smith claimed gold medals in the 200 m and the 4x100-meters relay (which the U.S. team won in world record time), as well as a silver medal behind Lewis in the 100 meters.
+At the inaugural Athletics World Championships in 1983, Smith claimed gold medals in the 200 m and the 4 × 100-meters relay (which the U.S. team won in world record time), as well as a silver medal behind Carl Lewis in the 100 meters.

-August 1983 also saw Smith become the first athlete to run under 10 seconds (9.97) for the 100 m and under 20 seconds (19.99) for the 200 meters in the same evening in Zurich, Switzerland.
+In July 1983, Smith won the first of his two British AAA Championships titles in the 100 metres event at the 1982 AAA Championships.
+One month later in August 1983, Smith become the first athlete to run under 10 seconds (9.97) for the 100 m and under 20 seconds (19.99) for the 200 meters in the same evening in Zürich, Switzerland.

-At the 1984 Summer Olympics in Los Angeles, Smith became champion as part of the U.S. 4x100-meters relay team, again establishing a new world record in this event.
+At the 1984 Summer Olympics in Los Angeles, Smith became champion as part of the U.S. 4 × 100-meters relay team, again establishing a new world record in this event.

 At the 1987 World Championships, Smith successfully defended his 200-meter title.
 (At that time, the World Championships were held once every four years, whereas since 1991 they are held every two years.)

 At the 1988 Summer Olympics in Seoul, Smith was involved in the most controversial Olympic 100 meters final of all time and ended up in third position (after the initial winner, Ben Johnson, was disqualified: SEE below).

-Smith missed out on what seemed like a likely win in the 4x100-meters relay in Seoul because the U.S. team did not reach the final following a disqualification for passing the baton outside the legal area.
+Smith missed out on what seemed like a likely win in the 4 × 100-meters relay in Seoul because the U.S. team did not reach the final following a disqualification for passing the baton outside the legal area.

 Smith continued to run for the U.S. national team into the 1990s.
 In the later years of his career, he was named captain of the U.S. track and field team at major events including the Olympic Games and World Championships.
+In 1990, Smith won the his second British AAA Championships titles at the 1990 AAA Championships.